 It started out with much excitement as it is the first real step of your van conversion.
 I woke up super early that morning and we got to work.
 We started out with taking all the existing interior out.
 Wooden panelling, the floor, the cabin.

-I was able to sell the backseat cabin for €250 on Marktplaats (Dutch Ebay).
+I was able to sell the Renault Trafic backseat cabin for €250 on Marktplaats (Dutch Ebay).
 I had a buyer within one day of posting the ad!
 The cabin was in pretty good shape and had only minor damages, but anyway it seemed an easy sell.

 Read more about this part of the van conversion in the detailed blogpost about stripping the van, or ask me questions below this article.

-Difficulty 1/5 – depending on the material you choose, this is super easy!
+Difficulty 1/5 – depending on the material you choose, this may or may not be super easy!